 Mohan Embar's BYOBingo for WinCE hand-helds.

 Horst Fiedler's Car Show B.S.
 Bingo!
+DEFUNCT

 Rober Lai's Christmas Music Bingo, just in time for X-Mas 2003.
+DEFUNCT

 Defy America - Play Buzzword Bingo at Bill York's page.
+DEFUNCT

 Deloitte Consulting's Bullfighter software.
 This application runs in Microsoft Office 2000 under MS Windows 2000 or XP.
+DEFUNCT

 Dilbert and Wally's Buzzword Bingo from Dale Y at best.com.
 Watch out, Dale: did you license "Dilbert and Wally"?
 DEFUNCT